-Our program in Health, Wellness and Occupational Studies gives students a broad education that will prepare them for a variety of career paths.
-Students will be prepared for opportunities including application to graduate programs in occupational therapy, disability studies, physical therapy, counseling, or related health professions, as well as a career as a wellness coach, wellness coordinator, activity director, health educator, case manager, medical salesperson, or paraprofessional in mental health and educational settings.
+The Health, Wellness, and Occupational Studies program gives students a broad education that will prepare them for a variety of career paths.
+Students are prepared for opportunities including application to graduate programs in occupational therapy, physical therapy, counseling, special education, public health, or related health professions — as well as professional opportunities such as careers as an assistive technology professional, wellness coach, wellness coordinator, activity director, health educator, case manager, medical salesperson, or paraprofessional in mental health and educational settings.

 - Critically analyze concepts of health and wellness through application at the personal (micro), population (meso), and societal (macro) levels.

 - Synthesize biological, psychosocial, and educational theories that influence human behavior and occupational participation.

 - Assess the influence of disease and disability with respect to health promotion and occupational well-being.

 - Model compassion as an essential attribute in understanding diverse occupational engagement across the lifespan.

 - Collaboratively engage in integrative leadership in occupational media, research and science in preparation for inter-professional endeavors.

 - Be prepared to apply for graduate study in the field of occupational therapy or a related health profession.